aurorascharff/nextjs-starter-eslint/README.md

 Then, update the eslint configuration file to the new format.

-Refering to the [migration guide](https://eslint.org/docs/latest/use/configure/migration-guide), run the following command:
+Referring to the [migration guide](https://eslint.org/docs/latest/use/configure/migration-guide), run the following command:

 ```bash
 npx @eslint/migrate-config .eslintrc.json
 ```

-Wait for the migration to finish and then run the following command to install the necessary dependencies (as promted by the migration tool):
+Wait for the migration to finish and then run the following command to install the necessary dependencies (as prompted by the migration tool):

 ```bash
 npm install @eslint/compat globals @eslint/js @eslint/eslintrc -D